-“Yeah, David popped him in the head.
+“Yeah, Vincent popped him in the head.
 He didn’t even put a fight up.”

 “Good!
 At least her husband is gone,” spat Nicole.
 This is a monumental screw up, she thought, grinding his teeth nervously.

-Nicky stood there, pondering, as Vincent’s men grabbed the narcotics.
+Nicky stood there, pondering, as Vincent’s men grabbed the drugs.

 The reality brought about mixed feelings.

 Nicole was on top of the world, as Queen now – yet she wondered if she’d made the right choice.

 Would she have to look over her shoulder for the rest of her life?
 Would Agnes cower or re appear to avenge her legacy?
 Would the money and power bring her joy?

 “We have ten minutes left, gents, hurry.
 I’ll be in my van,” Nicole commanded, walking out.
 “Don’t forget to torch everything.”